I just backed Atma: A Roleplaying Card Game – Season III on Kickstarter and wanted to update my review of Season I with some notes about Season III.

 • Here is a fun read on the design effort that went into creating characters.

 I strongly encourage everyone to try Atma.
 You know how you buy a tabletop RPG book and never get it to the table even though you want to?
-Atma is the opposite of that – geared for one-shots, we ended up playing it a bunch without planning to – we played it 10 times last summer!
+Atma is the opposite of that—geared for one-shots, we ended up playing it a bunch without planning to—we played it 10 times the first summer we got it!
 After playing online, we bought the physical cards, and had a great time working our way through the different regions.
 I describe Atma as “gonzo fun,” and we had gonzo fun, complete with antigravity motorbikes driving up the side of a skyscraper in one session!

 Atma is madly creative, with a great built-in setting.
 This past year I’ve really been resonating with RPGs with great, dynamic structures for settings: Stonetop, Blades in the Dark, and Atma.